Bulletin No.: 2019-01

-The Disaster Relief Program (DRP) is designed to help finance any project that assists in recovery efforts in federally-declared disaster areas within the Bank's five-state District.
-Individuals and business owners located within federally declared disaster areas may apply for the funds through the Bank's member financial institutions.
-For more information, go to fhlb.com/communityadvances.
+The Disaster Relief Program (DRP) provides low-cost advances to help members finance any project that assists in recovery efforts in federally declared disaster areas within the Bank's five-state District.
+Individuals and business owners located within federally declared disaster areas may apply for assistance through the Bank's member financial institutions.
+For more information, go to

 Affordable Housing Program (AHP)

 The Affordable Housing Program (AHP) is the Bank's competitive housing grant program.
-AHP funds are used to purchase, construct or rehabilitate owner-occupied, supportive housing and rental projects that serve income-qualified households.
-AHP grants are awarded once a year through the Bank's member institutions.
-The Bank will accept AHP grant applications from April 2 through May 17, 2018.
-The level of funds for the 2018 AHP will be announced later in the first quarter.
-All applications for AHP grants must be submitted through the Bank's online system, which will be available during the application period.
-Please check fhlb.com/ahp for additional details and program announcements.
-Detailed information about the AHP is available in the Bank's Implementation Plan, which can be found in the Community Investment section of fhlb.com.
+AHP funds can be used to purchase, construct or rehabilitate owner-occupied, supportive housing and rental projects that serve income-qualified households.
+AHP grants are awarded annually through the Bank's member institutions.
+The Bank will accept AHP grant applications from

 Homebuyer Equity Leverage Partnership (HELP)

-The Homebuyer Equity Leverage Partnership (HELP) program provides grants that can be used for down payment and/or closing cost assistance for eligible first-time homebuyers.
+The Homebuyer Equity Leverage Partnership (HELP) program provides grants up to $10,000 that can be used for down payment and/or closing cost assistance for eligible first-time homebuyers.
 Members interested in participating in HELP must submit a one-time enrollment application and agreement; thereafter, they will be eligible to request HELP funds during each annual offering.
 Members that have previously enrolled for HELP need not enroll again.
-For 2018, the Bank has set aside $2 million of its annual AHP funds for HELP grants.
-The Bank began accepting member requests for HELP funds on January 2, 2018.
-Members may use up to $25,000 (half of the member cap) to support homebuyers residing out-of-District.
+For 2019, the Bank has set aside $3.75 million of its annual AHP funds for HELP grants.
+The Bank began accepting member requests for HELP funds on

 Special Needs Assistance Program (SNAP)

-The Special Needs Assistance Program (SNAP) provides grants that can be used for housing rehabilitation to meet the needs of homeowners with special needs.
+The Special Needs Assistance Program (SNAP) provides grants up to $7,000 that can be used for housing rehabilitation to meet the needs of homeowners with special needs.
 Members interested in participating in SNAP must submit a one-time enrollment application and agreement; thereafter, they will be eligible to request SNAP funds during each offering.
+The SNAP-assisted property must be located within the Bank's District.
 Please refer to the Bank's Implementation Plan for more detailed information about SNAP.
-For 2018 SNAP grants, the Bank set aside $2 million from its AHP funds.
-SNAP grants will become available on Wednesday, January 10, 2018.
-Visit fhlb.com for updates.
+For 2019, the Bank has set aside $2.25 million from its AHP funds for SNAP grants.
+SNAP grants will become available on January 9, 2019.

 Housing Assistance for Veterans (HAVEN)